The Basics to Facebook Page Insights

-For being free to use, yet enabled to market to literally millions, Facebook is truly a notable advertising product.
-If that weren’t enough, it offers useful analytics to monitor user engagement, effectiveness of campaigns, demographics, and the list goes on.
-In fact, just exporting the "Page Level Data" for Celebrity Branding Agency’s Facebook page for one month, we’re given around 92 different "key" metrics.
-We’re not even sure we want to know that much!
-But we’re not complaining.
-This wealth of information gives us the freedom to discover many things about our potential clients – if we just take the time.
+Facebook is truly a notable advertising product that offers useful analytics to monitor user engagement, effectiveness of campaigns, demographics…the list goes on.
+This wealth of information gives us the freedom to discover many things about our potential clients if we just take the time.

-Now, we don’t recommend that you dive into this overwhelming pile of data right away, so in this training session we’ll just be focusing on the basics.
+Now, we don’t recommend that you dive into this overwhelming pile of data right away, so in this week’s blog we’ll just be focusing on the basics of reading Facebook Insights:

-It might be helpful to take a little time on a slow afternoon to explore your Facebook Insights.
+It might be helpful to not rush and take a little time to explore your Facebook Insights.
 You might be surprised at what you find.
-And I guarantee it will give you useful information as you continue to refine your outreach tactics and learn what best engages your Facebook clients and potential clients.
 This awareness of your reach and special understanding of your clients and potential clients is just another way to stand out from the competition.
-When you can learn to effectively utilize the data your potential customers are giving you, you’ll be able to reach them in a personal and specific way that will help them view you as their expert.
+When you can learn to effectively utilize the data your potential customers are giving, you’ll be able to reach them in a personal and specific way that will help them view you as their expert!